 WHO is continuously monitoring and responding to this pandemic.
 This questions and answers page will be updated as more is known about COVID-19, how it spreads and how it is affecting people worldwide.
 For more information, regularly check the WHO coronavirus pages.

-The symptoms of COVID-19
+What are the symptoms of COVID-19

 The most common symptoms of COVID-19 are